No-Scalpel Vasectomy in North Dallas, TX

 Patients should expect a mild amount of discomfort following their no-scalpel vasectomy.
 This pain should begin to gradually decrease almost immediately, though a majority of our patients report feeling little to no pain at all.

-If you would like additional information about the no-scalpel vasectomy procedure, or would like to see if you are a candidate, please contact Texas Urology Specialists today at (972) 566-5400 to schedule an appointment with Dr. Moskowitz.
+If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact us today to schedule an appointment with urologist Mitchell Moskowitz, MD at our office in Dallas or Plano.
 You may also request an appointment with him online using our secure form.